Read our fact sheet on infringement notices.

 While the Nominated Person must provide a response within 14 days of receiving the application, if there is no response within 14 days, the application for withdrawal has been refused.
 If the application to have the infringement notice withdrawn is refused, the employer must pay the specified penalty within the 28 days (or any approved extension period).

-Employers have a number of payment options available to them, including BPAY and Government EasyPay (phone on 1300 130 379), as indicated on the back of the infringement notice.
+Employers have multiple payment options available to them, including BPAY and Government EasyPay (phone on 1300 130 379), as indicated on the back of the infringement notice.
 If you have received an infringement notice and are unable to pay by these means, please contact the Fair Work Infoline on 13 13 94.

 Once the infringement notice has been paid, no further proceedings can be brought against the employer for the alleged contravention for which the infringement notice was issued.